buuuudzik/knxlibs/README.md

 # knxlibs
-Simple common libs for KNX applications
+Simple common libs for KNX applications and LogicMachine projects